water depth is the cruical factor when determining the thickness of an underwater window.

-Acrylic windows under hydrostatic pressure have to retain the massive water load of the water column in the tanks.
-In public and private tanks the safety of the viewer but also of the marine life should be considered as vital.
-The design engineer therefore has to limit the material's tension and the maximal deflection of the window in order to maintain safety regulations.
+Acrylic windows are subject to hydrostatic pressure and must be able to withstand the significant weight of the water column in tanks.
+In both public and private tanks, the safety of viewers and marine life is of vital importance.
+Therefore, the design engineer has to limit the tension in the material and the maximum deflection of the window to ensure that safety regulations are maintained.

-The choice of acrylic panel thickness or the definition of the permissible water pressure is based on theoretical calculations and confirmed by practical tests.
-Our calculation of the required sheet thickness under hydrostatic pressure (according to Girkmann / Czerny) allows evaluation according to the maximum material stress and maximum deflection.
+The choice of acrylic panel thickness and the permissible water pressure are based on theoretical calculations and confirmed by practical tests.
+Our calculation of the required sheet thickness under hydrostatic pressure (according to Girkmann/Czerny) enables evaluation based on maximum material stress and maximum deflection.

 Poisson's ratio mb = 0.37

-safety stress permiss. water side = 3 MPa
+Safety stress permissible on the water side = 3 MPa

-safety stress permiss. air side = 5 MPa
+Safety stress permissible on the air side = 5 MPa

 Detailed calculations by a structural engineer are required to precisely determine the actual material stress at a given location.
-The joints bonded call for special certification.
+The bonded joints require special certification.
 In this case, the maximum safety stress should be less than or equal to 3 MPa.

 why bother? order at Hydrosight and let them do the calculus